 The talus bone is the bone at the top of the ankle which the tibia or shin bone sits on.
-Stress fractures of the talus are sometimes seen in footballers and track and field athletes.
+A stress fracture of the talus is more common in footballers and track and field athletes.

 Talar stress fracture symptoms

 Symptoms of a stress fracture of the talus develop gradually over time and include:

 - Pain on the outside of the ankle.

 - Symptoms get worse with exercise, particularly running, and ease with rest.

 - There is likely to be tenderness and possibly swelling over the sinus tarsi.
 This is a small canal where nerves pass into the ankle.

 - Bone scans and CT scans can confirm the diagnosis as a stress fracture is unlikely to show up on an X-ray until healing has begun.

 The talus is a tarsal bone in the ankle which sits on top of the calcaneus or heel bone and supports the tibia and fibula shin bones.
 The talus is more susceptible to stress fracture when the ankle repeatedly overpronates and plantar flexes.
 In other words rolling in at the same time as pointing the foot downwards.